Magisk-Modules-Repo/HEVCEnabler/README.md

 ## Description
 This modules is specifically designed for the OnePlus 3T and 5.
 It replaces the media_profiles.xml located at /system/etc/ to enable the HEVC (High Efficiency Video Codec).
 This results in increased quality due to the newer codec at the same bitrate which was being used with H264.
-This module enables 60fps video recording in Google Camera on OnePlus 3T/5 and also fixes slow motion crash on Google Camera.
+This module fixes slow motion crash on Google Camera.